 Although I love almost any cookie, nothing beats a soft, chewy, delicious homemade cookie.
 Your house smells wonderful, and it’s a great way to spend quality time with your family.

 My boys are 10 and 12 and still love helping me make cookies.
 One day when they grow up, I hope it’ll be a memory they’ll share with their kids.
-This time of year is great for making homemade cookies, take them to your parties, family dinner, and pot lucks.
+This time of year is great for making homemade cookies, taking them to your parties, family dinner, and pot lucks.
 Everyone loves a good cookie.
 I really hope you enjoy this deliciously soft and chewy oatmeal chocolate chip and a raisin cookie recipe.
 Get ready to re-fill your cookie jars, these are a hit!

 Growing up my Mom wasn’t much of a baker, she is an amazing cook but I don’t have many memories of her baking.
 I can remember a few Portuguese treats that she would make once in a while but there weren’t many.
 She is however the best cook around.
 My cooking skills definitely come from her that’s for sure.